ibm-cloud-docs/Registry/registry_tokens.md

 ### Removing a token from your {{site.data.keyword.Bluemix_notm}} account
 {: #registry_tokens_remove}

-Remove a {{site.data.keyword.registrylong_notm}} token when you do not need it anymore.
+Remove an {{site.data.keyword.registrylong_notm}} token when you do not need it anymore.
 {:shortdesc}

 Expired {{site.data.keyword.registrylong_notm}} tokens are removed automatically from your {{site.data.keyword.Bluemix_notm}} account and do not need to be removed manually.